izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Faq.md

 ## Why are all these use cases being muddled together?

-Most of our target use cases are traditionally handled as distinct components, but bringing them all together gives us many opportunities for optimization:
+Most of our target use cases are traditionally handled as distinct components, but bringing them all together lets us take a lot of shortcuts and optimize for common use cases.
+For example:

 * Storage is a key component of any data pipeline for caching.
 * Remote execution needs data close to compute nodes where it can be retrieved quickly.